Kenneth12222/snippets/README.md

 - `@vscode/test-electron`

 ### Contributing
-If you would like to contribute to this project, please fork the repository and submit a pull request.
+Contributions are welcome!
+Please fork the repository and submit a pull request.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.